DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

     Observer* 15.2 (2000).

 [^50]: Kral, ‘Youth Media as Cultural Practice: Remote Indigenous Youth
-    Speaking out Loud’.
+    Speaking Out Loud’.

 [^51]: B. Crump, and A. McIlroy, ‘The Digital Divide: Why the
-    "Don't-Want-Tos" Won't Compute: Lessons from a New Zealand ICT Project, *First Monday* 8.12 (2003).
+    “Don’t-Want-Tos” Won’t Compute: Lessons from a New Zealand ICT Project’, *First Monday* 8.12 (2003).

 [^52]: B. Hunter, ‘Indigenous Social Exclusion: Insights and Challenges
     for the Concept of Social Inclusion’, *Family Matters*, 82 (2009):